LiC0ng/UntanglingCommit-licong/README.md

 ## RQ 3

-### 4. Distribute the join probability for each artificial composite commit
+### 4. Distribute the predicted relationship for each artificial composite commit
 Run the command below to distribute the predicted result to each artificial composite commit
 >./dataset_handle/cluster_data_concat.sh